Course Outline

 Participants will:

-1. Learn to delegate tasks effectively, matching them to the employee's level of maturity.
+1. Learn to delegate tasks effectively, matching them to the maturity level of employees.

-2. Understand and practice effective feedback models that support employee development without causing tension or defensiveness.
+2. Recognize and practice effective feedback models that support employee development without causing tension or defensiveness.

-3. Gain insight into what truly motivates people and how to adapt management style to different personality types.
+3. Understand what truly motivates people and how to adapt management style to different personality types.

-4. Learn to conduct disciplinary conversations and draw consequences in a firm but non-destructive manner, preserving relationships.
+4. Learn to conduct disciplinary conversations and enforce consequences in a firm but non-destructive manner, preserving relationships.

 5. Receive tools for building authority based on psychological foundations of trust, cohesion, and communication.